Danger! The left have taken over your minds and your TV sets. Well, er, no, that would be the right.

 We have routinely remained tight-lipped on colonial issues where possible, so it comes as no surprise that we become ignorant to our brutalities and immoralities that were in the name of Western civilisation.

-Our systems and educators neglect them.
-Our school curriculum omits slavery and segregation in Australian history classes.
+Our systems and educators neglect them: Our school curriculum omits slavery and segregation in Australian history classes.
 We fail to teach students that the Stolen Generations continued into the 1970s.
-Our War Memorial neglects The Frontier Wars where tens of thousands lost their lives in battle.
+Our War Memorial won't officially recognise The Frontier Wars where tens of thousands lost their lives in battle on home soil.
 Historical monuments perpetuate the myth that Cook 'discovered' an uninhabited land.
 Our political leaders claim that "there was nothing but bush" before the British arrived.
 It's not common knowledge that Edmund Barton was our first Prime Minister, and even less commonly known that his first piece of legislation was the White Australia Policy.
 Celebrating Australia's history can feel— at times —like inheriting a fortune built on blood money.

 Australia either has historical amnesia or serious trouble reconciling its past.

-Our patriotism rarely pays homage to our policies, and instead promotes conceptual and abstract ideals like 'lucky', 'mateship', 'hard-working', 'ancestors fought for' and 'look how far we've come'.
-Rather than knowing what actually occurred on 26 January, we end up with people fighting to “Save Australia Day” on the basis of it being a Lucky Country.
+As such, our patriotism rarely pays homage to our policies, and instead promotes conceptual and abstract ideals like 'lucky', 'mateship', 'hard-working', 'ancestors fought for' and 'look how far we've come'.
+Rather than knowing what actually occurred on 26 January, we end up with people fighting to “Save Australia Day” on the basis of it being "great".

-Let's call Australia Day out for what it is— a birthday for Anglo-Australia.
+Yeah, okay, there are some great aspects of living in Australia, but let's call Australia Day out for what it really is— a birthday for Anglo-Australia.

 The cost of "saving" Australia Day

-And the annual celebrations have become a very expensive birthday party with guests carrying the legacy of invasion as party bags.
+And the annual celebrations have become a very expensive birthday party.
+And the party bags?
+Guests carrying the legacy of invasion.

-For a country so driven by progress, holding onto 26 January only stagnates us.
+For a country so driven by progress, holding onto, and fighting for, 26 January as a symbol of our country being so great only stagnates us.
 It limits our historical knowledge, our truths and our education.
-It coerces us into accepting the myth that there was "nothing here but bush", and what's more, that colonisation defines our nation.
+It coerces us into accepting the myth that there was "nothing here but bush", and what's more it encourages us to this, that colonisation defines our nation.

 The focus on this specific date erases the abundance of fascinating history that occurred years before Phillip ticked off a task list handed down by his employers.
 Histories that include the Makassan trade, ancient bread making, unique infrastructure and agriculture; histories that debunk the notion that the foundations of modern-day Australia were laid by the West only.